bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

     <center>Weight consolidation along with corelation penalization</center>
 </div>

-Our motivation here is to encourage model sparsity, i.e even if our model is of large size the representation required for the target is concentrated within few neurons rather than being distributed all over.
+Our motivation here is to encourage model sparsity, i.e even if our model is of large size, the representation required for the target should be concentrated within few paramaters rather than being distributed all over.
 This will help us repurpose the other paramaters when more classes are entered as these paramaters will get a low degree of importance by either of the above two techniques.
 Learning a disentangled representation is more powerful and less vulnerable to catastrophic interference.
 If we make neurons individually representative, then the need to overwrite and forgot past classes decreases.
-Changing few neurons in a tanged representation would mess up the different tasks each contributes to.
+Changing few neurons in a tanged representation would also mess up the different tasks each contributes to.

 Authors achieve this by, firsty penalising changes to important weights as last time, and local penalization of correlated weights.
 The paper goes into a lot of detail but I will try to put the main idea briefly :